HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam.md

         |Orient Me|/community-suggestions|
         |Profiles|/profiles/atom|
         |/profiles/atom2|
-        |/profiles/atom/forms/tagCloud.do **Note:** If you use case-insensitive junctions in your Security Access Manager configuration, specify tagcloud.do instead of tagCloud.do.
+        |/profiles/atom/forms/tagCloud.do **Note:** If you use case-insensitive junctions in your Security Verify Access configuration, specify tagcloud.do instead of tagCloud.do.

 |
         |/profiles/follow/atom|